Empirical Bayes When Estimation Precision Predicts Parameters: Theoretical results

-The following proposition formalizes this idea and states unbiased estimators for the loss of these decision rules, as well as their accompanying standard errors.\footnote{\citet{oliveira2021unbiased} state the unbiased estimation result for the mean-squared error estimation problem.
+The following proposition formalizes how to use coupled bootstrap to provide unbiased estimators for the loss of a generic decision rule.\footnote{\citet {oliveira2021unbiased} state the unbiased estimation result for the mean-squared error estimation problem.
 They connect the coupled bootstrap estimator to Stein's unbiased risk estimate.
 Our calculation for other loss functions extends their unbiased estimation result. \Cref{prop:unbiased} can also be easily generalized to other loss functions that admit unbiased estimators \citep[Effectively, the loss is a function of a Gaussian location $\theta_i$.
 For unbiased estimation of functions of Gaussian parameters, see Table A1 in][]{voinov2012unbiased}.}

 \begin{restatable}{prop}{unbiased} Suppose $(Y_i,\sigma_i)$ obey \eqref{eq:gaussian_heteroskedastic_location}.
 Fix some $\omega > 0$ and let $Y_{1:n}^{(1)}, Y_{1:n}^{(2)}$ be the coupled bootstrap draws.
 For some decision problem, let $\bdelta(Y_{1:n}^{(1)})$ be some decision rule using only data $\pr{Y_ {i}^{(1)}, \sigma_{i, (1)}^2}_{i=1}^n$.
 Let $\mathcal F = \pr{ \theta_{1:n}, Y_{1:n}^{(1)}, \sigma_{1:n, (1)}, \sigma_{1:n, (2)}}$, for \cref{ex:mse,ex:utilmax,ex:topm}, the estimators $T(Y_{1:n}^{(2)}, \bdelta)$ displayed in \cref{tab:unbiased_estimation} are unbiased for the corresponding loss: Moreover, their conditional variances are equal to those displayed in \cref{tab:unbiased_estimation}. \end{restatable}